ludwig-ai/ludwig-docs/src/docs/user_guide.md

 --------------

 The `input_features` list contains a list of dictionaries, each of them containing two required fields `name` and `type`.
-`name` is the name of the feature and is the same name of the column of the DATASET input file, `type` is one of the supported datatypes.
+`name` is the name of the feature and is the same name of the column of the dataset input file, `type` is one of the supported datatypes.
 Input features may have different ways to be encoded and the parameter to decide it is `encoder`.

 All the other parameters you specify in an input feature will be passed as parameters to the function that build the encoder, and each encoder can have different parameters.